 Protease Enzyme helps break down proteins in foods into amino acids, which the body can thus use for energy.
 It plays several other roles in essential processes, such as blood clotting, cell division, recycling of proteins, and immune support.

-Amylase Enzyme helps to digest starches and complex carbohydrates into smaller molecules (glucose).
+Amylase Enzyme helps digest starches and complex carbohydrates into smaller molecules (glucose).
 This gives the energy needed for the brain, physical movement, and exercise.

 Lipase is an enzyme that digests fats and oils so the intestines can absorb them.
 It hydrolyzes fats such as triglycerides into their fatty acid and glycerol molecules.
 It is an enzyme in the blood, gastric, pancreatic secretions, intestinal juices, and adipose tissues.